onepointconsulting/aws-s3-client/README.md

 USAGE:
     aws_client.exe [OPTIONS] --region <REGION> --bucket <BUCKET> --mode <MODE>

+    -t, --target-folder <TARGET_FOLDER>
+            The key prefix in S3 (something like the target folder) This is also the target folder for download

+        --target-key <TARGET_KEY>
+            Target key for copy or move operations
 OPTIONS:
     -a, --asc <ASC>
             Used to sort either in ascending or descending order